-ABOD Castlederg
+ABOD Liverpool

 A Club with this name had been in existence almost 100 years earlier, but ceased to operate in 1869.
 The Campsie Club is the only Apprentice Boys Club to be named after one of the “Brave 13”.
 It is presumed that Henry Campsie was the first man to shed blood in the Defence of Londonderry.